caamsoup/IS218-Homework1/readme.md

 3. Create a folder for projects
 4. Create homework project 1
 5. Do a branch
 6. Merge locally as well as on Github
+Hello Professor!